DillonBarker/cv/README.md

 ---

 ### Technologies
-My languages and technologies that I have used alongside the testing frameworks which I have employed in the apps I created.
+My languages and technologies that I have used alongside the testing frameworks which I have employed in the apps I created

 <div align="center">